The Price of Love

 That you chose connection over safety.

-That you lived in a way that left marks, on yourself and on others.
+That you lived in a way that left an impact, on yourself and on other people.

 Love will cost you something.
 It always has.

-And only one of those costs leaves you knowing you lived fully, even if it hurt.
+And only one of those costs lets you look at your life and know you actually lived it, even if it hurt.